game-of-nfts/gon-evidence/README.md

 # Evidence

+**Please be aware that the deadline for all submissions (Both PRs and Issues) is set at block height `671,700` on `gon-irisnet-1`.
+The block height will serve as the ultimate reference for the deadline.
+Any evidence submissions, or award applications received after this block height will be deemed INVALID and NOT considered for evaluation.**

 > **WARNING**
 > Please do not modify the names and layout of the sheets in your evidence file.
 We use program verification, which relies on a unified and fixed template.